10 Tips for Better Productivity While Working from Home

 • Time Tracking

 Time tracking is almost a universal time management technique for every remote worker.
-Most companies use it to track billable hours for work-from-home employees so they can create accurate timesheets and avoid payroll mistakes.
+Most companies use it to track billable hours for work-from-home employees to create accurate timesheets and avoid payroll mistakes.

-That said, you need a time tracking app to make sense of how much time you spend on tasks and distractions.
-This way, you know where you need to get better and the apps and websites you should avoid to boost your productivity.
+You need a time-tracking app to make sense of your time on tasks and distractions.
+This way, you know where to improve and what apps and websites you should avoid to boost your productivity.

 • The Pomodoro Technique

 The Pomodoro technique involves breaking your work day into 25-minute intervals and taking breaks in between.
-It’s effective for those who procrastinate and waste time on distractions.
+It’s practical for those who procrastinate and waste time on distractions.

 So, set your timer to alert you after 25 minutes, then take a 5-minute break after the alarm goes off.
 Every 25 minutes is called a Pomodoro.

-After four pomodoros, you can take a longer break for about 20 to 30 minutes before starting the routine again.
+After four pomodoros, you can take a more extended break for about 20 to 30 minutes before starting the routine again.

 • Time Blocking

-If you juggle different responsibilities and tasks, have to deal with meetings and replying to emails, deal with incessant interruptions, and struggle to stay focused, time blocking can help.
+If you juggle different responsibilities and tasks, have to attend meetings and reply to emails, deal with incessant interruptions, and struggle to stay focused, time blocking can help.

 The concept means you can’t mix up tasks during any time block.
 It’s all about focusing on one thing and finishing it before moving on to the next activity on your schedule.